BrickSigma/Happy-Birthday-Animation/README.md

-# Happy-Birthday-Animation
+# Happy Birthday Animation
-A simple animation saying happy birthday using Python and Pygame
+This is a simple animation made with Python and Pygame.

+## Demo